wri/ndc/NPL-NDC-AT.md

 In a nutshell, Nepal is one of the most vulnerable countries to climate change, water- induced disasters and hydro-meteorological extreme events such as droughts, storms, floods, inundation, landslides, debris flow, soil erosion and avalanches.
 Based on National Adaptation Programme of Action (NAPA) 2010, out of 75 districts, 29 districts are highly vulnerable to natural hazard such as landslides, 22 districts to drought, 12 districts to GLOFs, and 9 districts to flooding.

  Nepal is ranked the eleventh most earthquake-prone country in the world.
-It experienced a devastating earthquake of 7.6 magnitud e on 25 April 2015 with around 9,000 casualties and over 22,000 injuries.
+It experienced a devastating earthquake of 7.6 magnitude on 25 April 2015 with around 9,000 casualties and over 22,000 injuries.
 The destruction was widespread as it ruined houses, heritage sites, schools, health posts, and infrastructures (roads, bridges and hydro-electricity plants) and social systems (water supply, agricultural land, trekking routes, and sports facilities).
 Lives of about 8 million people have been severely impacted by this earthquake demanding unbelievably high cost of reconstruction.

 Earthquake and climate-induced disasters have accelerated vulnerabilities and risks to water and sanitation security, food insecurity and further made the country highly vulnerable to climatic hazards.